sibuspd/WPP-Remote/README.md

 # WPP
-A repository for storing my Weekly Practice Problems All practice problems discussed on Internshal platform will be stored here.
+A repository for storing my Weekly Practice Problems All practice problems discussed on Internshala platform will be stored here.

 My name is Sabyasachi Sahani and I am the author of this file.